AntDBuck/Dapp_Project/README.md

 ```
 npm run dev
 ```
-6. Once the app is running, type o and press ENTER.
+4. Once the app is running, type o and press ENTER.

 ### Ganache and MetaMask
 1. Open Ganache and create a network using either quick start or new workspace.
 2. Log into your MetaMask account, go to settings, click 'Networks', and click 'Add a custom network'.
 3. Populate the custom network inputs:
    - 'Network name' can be anything.
-   - Set 'Default RPC URL' to 127.0.0.1:7545.
+   - Set 'Default RPC URL' to 127.0.0.1:7545
-   - Set 'Chain ID' to 1337.
+   - Set 'Chain ID' to 1337
-   - Set 'Currency symbol' to ETH.
+   - Set 'Currency symbol' to ETH
-5. Go back to Ganache and copy a private key from one of the accounts.
+4. Go back to Ganache and copy a private key from one of the accounts.
-6. On MetaMask, click accounts, click 'Add wallet', and then click 'Import an account'.
+5. On MetaMask, click accounts, click 'Add wallet', and then click 'Import an account'.
-7. Paste the private key and press 'Import'.
+6. Paste the private key and press 'Import'.
-8. Connect to the Dapp when prompted.
+7. Connect to the Dapp when prompted.

 ## End
 Please feel free to fork this repository and make your own changes/improvements.